timihendrix33/session-3-in-class/readme.md

 node_modules
 ```

-* Log into Github, create and new repo and follow the instructions e.g.:
+* Log into Github, create and new repo and follow the instructions e.g.

 ```
 git remote add origin https://github.com/<nameofgithubrepo>
 git push -u origin master
 ```

-Finally - when downloading a github repo use the `clone` method to move it to your local disk while retaining the git history, branches, and etc.
+Finally - when downloading a github repo use the `clone` method to move it to your local disk while retaining the git history and branches.

 Use of MSCode as a Git / diff client?